-Click to the switcher in the top right corner and go to the account level.
-Click on Add Cloud Credentials from the account dashboard.
+Click on Account in the bottom left corner and go to the account level.

 Note: The account level is used for admin tasks - adding cloud credentials, connecting vcs providers, managing users and teams, … The environment level is used to manage workspaces.
 You can read more on this here.

-Click on Add Credentials and select the AWS Cloud.
+Click on Provider Configurations from the account dashboard.
+Click on Create Configuration and select the AWS Cloud.
 Enter a name, the Access Key ID and the Secret Access Key.
 Click save.

-Now that you have registered your credentials within Scalr, click on the Environments tab and link the AWS account you just added to an environment by clicking on the link icon in front of AWS.
+Now that you have registered your credentials within Scalr, click on the Environments tab, then Provider Credentials and link the AWS account you just added to an environment by clicking on the link icon in front of AWS.

 Click on the profile icon on the top right corner of the screen.
 Click on API access.
 Click on Generate API Token and save your token.